pakunek/SparklingSnakes/README.md

     - 1
 - Processing downloaded files using Python packages & shell commands (if necessary)
   - Files already processed (basing on their existence in database) **will** be skipped
-  - Files existence on local storage is not being tracked
+  - Files' existence on local storage is not being tracked
 - Storing scrapped file metadata in database of choice

 ## Main technology used